 Moreover, the existing institutional literature can explain the failure of institutional reforms, but it neglects financial development in the absence of effective legal institutions.
 In fact, economic institutions have attracted economic scholars only since Coase (1937).
 The follow-up economics of contract (e.g., Cheung 1970, 1974, 1983, 1998) and transaction cost economics (e.g., Williamson 1976, 1979, 1985, 2000) explain the effect of formal institutions and relational contracts, respectively.
 The endogenous growth theory (e.g., Acemoglu et al. 2002, 2005; Barro 1990; Beck et al. 2005; Claessens and Laeven 2003) emphasizes the impact of economic institutions on economic growth.
-Recently, legal origin theory (e.g., La Porta et al. 1997, 1998, 2008) and moral economics (e.g., Alesina and Giuliano 2015; Tabelini 2008) enrich the impact of economic institutions with consideration of legal origin and culture, respectively.
-These institutional theories all neglect the topic of resource allocation without an effective legal system.
+Recently, legal origin theory (e.g., La Porta et al. 1997, 1998, 2008) and moral economics (e.g., Alesina and Giuliano 2015; Tabellini 2008) enrich the impact of economic institutions with a consideration of legal origin and culture, respectively.
+These institutional theories all neglect the topic of resource allocation in the absence of an effective legal system.

 This paper posits that government intervention replaces legal institutions in allocating capital (La Porta et al. 1998).
 Legal institutions in developing countries have been underdeveloped for a long time, but local governments control the financial system and tend to facilitate investment in economic growth.
-For example, China's local governments construct strategic alliances with financial intermediaries (e.g., banks) and firms in making investment decisions.
-The strategic alliance guarantees the promotional effect of government intervention on firms' access to finance (Wang 2007).
+For example, China's local governments construct strategic